valeriechristabel/monoprotic-titration-curve/README.md

 Primary References Used:
 - Textbooks and Standard Chemistry References:
   - Cengage Chemistry Textbooks: Acid–base equilibria, neutralization stoichiometry, Henderson–Hasselbalch equation, hydrolysis approximations.
-  - Wikipedia: "Acid–base reaction", "Henderson–Hasselbalch equation", "Titration (chemistry)".

-- ChatGPT (GPT-4):
+LLM:
   - Used as a development aid to suggest calculation approaches, numerical safeguards, UI improvements, and code structuring.
   - All suggestions were reviewed, adapted, and implemented with added numeric stability and user interface enhancements.
-  - GitHub Copilot: Assisted in code completion, suggested syntax and helper functions, especially for plotting and sliders.
-All code was reviewed and modified by the author for chemical accuracy.
+  - GitHub Copilot: Assisted in making readme file

 Modifications and Original Contributions:
 - Code Implementation: The actual calculation function (`acid_base_titration(...)`)
 - Numerical Safeguards: Added `safe_log10`, small equivalence tolerances, and pH clipping for stability.
 - Hydrolysis Approximations: Implemented a square-root approximation for weak acid/base equivalence points to simplify calculations while keeping chemical realism.
+- Add the buffer region area, and the equivalence point

 Summary:
 The theoretical foundations come from standard chemistry references, while all code-level implementations, UI design, and numerical improvements are original contributions.
-ChatGPT was used only as an advisory tool to suggest strategies.
+LLM was used only as an advisory tool to suggest strategies.

 ---